jschirrmacher/zerberus/README.md

 Then, start a browser and open http://localhost:10000

-## Start production

-To run the production version which doesn't use the simulator, but the actual GPIO run:
+You can then run the robot software by calling

-    npm start
+    npm run simulator:robot <sequence-name>

-## Try simulator via http client
+### Try simulator via http client

 You can try the simulator by calling it's REST API.
 You can do this, for example, with 'curl':